dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 }
 ```

-When using this pattern, take care to avoid creating many instances of **transient** services which implement `IDisposable`.
-Since the scope associated with an actor could be considered valid for a long time, it is possible to accumulate many services in memory.
+When using this pattern, avoid creating many instances of **transient** services which implement `IDisposable`.
+Since the scope associated with an actor could be considered valid for a long time, you can accumulate many services in memory.
 See the [dependency injection guidelines](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-guidelines) for more information.

 ### IDisposable and actors

 Actors can implement `IDisposable` or `IAsyncDisposable`.
-It is recommended that you rely on dependency injection for resource management rather than implementing dispose functionality in application code.
-Dispose support is provided for the rare case where it is truly necessary.
+It's recommended that you rely on dependency injection for resource management rather than implementing dispose functionality in application code.
+Dispose support is provided in the rare case where it is truly necessary.

 ### Logging

-Inside of an actor class you have access to an instance of `ILogger` through a property on the base `Actor` class.
-This instance is connected to the ASP.NET Core logging system, and should be used for all logging inside an actor.
-Read more about logging [here](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line).
+Inside an actor class, you have access to an `ILogger` instance through a property on the base `Actor` class.
+This instance is connected to the ASP.NET Core logging system and should be used for all logging inside an actor.
+Read more about [logging](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line).
 You can configure a variety of different logging formats and output sinks.

-You should use *structured logging* with *named placeholders* like the example below:
+Use _structured logging_ with _named placeholders_ like the example below:

 ```csharp
 public Task<MyData> GetDataAsync()